perceptron8/pinky.ext/README.md

 pinky
 =====

-Tiny Google Chrome extension making all TSO collectibles pink!
+Cute extension that makes all TSO collectibles pink!